MouseLand/rastermap/tutorial/README.md

-# using rastermap to explore visual cortex
+# Using rastermap to explore visual cortical activity

 ## Setting up

-Download the data from [figshare]().
-It will include all the visual cortical responses
+First start downloading the data from [figshare]().
+It will include all the visual cortical responses, the behavioral responses aligned to the neural frames, and a short example video of the mouse's face.

-We will make an environment with all the packages that we need with the **conda** package manager using the `environment.yml` file:
+Next we will make an environment with all the packages that we need with the **conda** package manager using the `environment.yml` file:

 1. Download the `environment.yml` from this folder *OR*
     1. Clone this repository / pull to get the latest version